wavefrontHQ/docs/pages/doc/metrics_security.md

 The image above shows how to restrict metrics starting with `revenue.*` to  be accessible only by members of the group `Finance`.
 The policy grants all users access to all other metrics.

-* When the metric `revenue.saas` is queried by a user in the `Finance` group, this access matches Rule 1.
+* When the metric `revenue.saas` is queried by a user in the `Finance` group, this access matches Rule 1 (**Finance Group can access Revenue**).
 The rule grants the access, so the metric is shown to the user and no other rules are consulted.

-* When the metric `revenue.saas` is queried by a user **not** in the `Finance` group, the access does not match Rule 1.
-The engine moves on to Rule 2, which matches because all users belong to the Everyone group.
+* When the metric `revenue.saas` is queried by a user **not** in the `Finance` group, the access does **not** match Rule 1.
+The engine moves on to Rule 2 (**No one else can access Revenue**), which matches because all users belong to the Everyone group.
 Because the rule denies the access, the metric is not shown to the user.
 No other rules are consulted.

 ### Example: Restrict Access for a Group of Users